 Impressions on the Dear Clueless event by Tim Murray, CEO of Aware Senior Care:

 Thank you Sandi and Dale for a wonderful event and bless you both form taking the time to write your book and pass on your knowledge for all of us to benefit from.

 Her story is funny.
-Sandi regaled the audience with a number of humorous situations that took place because of the symptoms of Alzheimer's.
-Her mother, a hard drinker, couldn't be convinced to attend Alcoholic's Anonymous or any organization similar prior to the onset of Alzheimer's.
-But upon arrival to memory care where an AA meeting was announced to begin, her mother went off to attend like it was something she had always done.
+Sandi regaled the audience with a number of humorous situations that took place because of the symptoms of Alzheimer’s.
+Her mother, a hard drinker, couldn’t be convinced to attend Alcoholic’s Anonymous prior to the onset of Alzheimer’s.
+But upon arrival to memory care, they heard an announcement for an AA meeting.
+Her mother attended like something she had always done.

 Sandi’s husband did his part to care for his mother-in-law while enjoyed a brief vacation for some respite.
 Upon returning, Sandi showed him affection and her mother became angered…believing he was HER boyfriend.

 Her story is sad.
-Her voice cracked recalling the moment she realized her mother would never recognize her as the daughter she was again.
+Her voice cracked recalling the moment she realized her mother would never recognize her daughter again.
 Old habits and routines that spanned decades fell prey to forgetfulness.
-For example, her mother's hair became greasy and dirty from lack of care as she couldn't remember her weekly visit to the salon.
+For example, her mother’s hair became greasy and dirty from lack of care.
+She couldn’t remember her weekly visit to the salon.
 An appointment rarely missed for nearly 30 years.

 Sandi explained how frustrated she felt with doctors and other medical professionals.
 They didn’t seem to take their time in assessing her mother’s unique situation.
 Their method of treatment relied on “one size fits all” solutions that often harmed more than helped her situation.